 Phishing.
 When you receive a text or email that claims to be from someone else, like the IRS or even a friend, this is called phishing.
 Phishing emails can look very official, including links that take you to fake IRS websites.
 The IRS will never send you an email as an initial contact in any tax issue - you will always get a paper letter first.
 Authentic IRS webpages will begin with "irs.gov" and not irs.com, irs.net or irsgov.
 If you receive an email supposedly from the IRS and you are not expecting it, don't open any attachment or click through any link.
 You can report it to the IRS by forwarding to email@example.com.

 Telephone scams.
 Have you received one of these calls?
 The caller represents himself as an "IRS agent" and declares that you owe federal taxes.
 In the past few years alone, scams like these have cost their victims more than $23 million.
 Another type of phone scam requests your banking information for a non-existent refund.
 Again, the IRS will never call you without first mailing you a letter or a tax bill, and won't ask for banking or credit card information over the phone.
 Even if you do owe taxes, you have the right to appeal your case.
 Don't talk to anyone whom you suspect to be fraudulently representing the IRS - hang up and report the incident to the IRS scam reporting website or call them at 800-829-1040.We Can Help with any Personal Injury Case

 If you or a family member has been injured in an accident or by any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.